-402.05 Revocation [R-29]

-Rule 36.
+402.02 Appointment of Associate Attorney [R-46] The principal attorney may appoint an associate attorney as provided in rule 34.
+The associate attorney may not appoint another attorney.
+See also § 406.
+402.05 Revocation [R-29] Rule 36.
 Revocation of power of attorney or authorization; withdrawal of attorney or agent.
 A power of attorney or authorization of agent may be revoked at any stage in the proceedings of a case, and an attorney or agent may withdraw, upon application to and approval by the Commissioner.
 An attorney or agent, except an associate attorney or agent whose address is the same as that of the principal attorney or agent, will be notified of the revocation of his power of attorney or authorization and the applicant will be notified of the withdrawal of the attorney or agent.
 An assignment will not of itself operate as a revocation of a power or authorization previously given, but the assignee of the entire interest may revoke previous powers and be represented by an attorney or agent of his own selection.
 Upon revocation of the power of attorney, appropriate notification is sent by the clerk of the examining group.
 Revocation of the power of the principal attorney revokes powers granted by him to other attorneys.

 Revocation of the power of attorney becomes effective on the date that the revocation is RECEIVED in the Office (in contradistinction to the date of ACCEPTANCE).

-402.06 Attorney Withdraws [R-24]
+402.06 Attorney Withdraws [R-41]

 See rule 36 in § 402.05.

 In the event that a notice of withdrawal is filed by the attorney or attorneys of record, the file will be forwarded to the Office of the Solicitor where appropriate procedure will be followed pertaining to the withdrawal.
+The withdrawal is effective when approved rather than when received.

 To expedite the handling of requests for permission to withdraw as attorney, under rule 36, the request should be submitted in triplicate (original and two copies) and indicate thereon the present mailing address of the attorney who is withdrawing.

-402.07 Assignee Can Revoke Power of Attorney of Applicant [R-24]

-The assignee of record of the entire interest can revoke the power of attorney of the applicant unless an "irrevocable" right to prosecute the case had been given.
+The examining group number should also appear on all such requests.
+402.07 Assignee Can Revoke Power of Attorney of Applicant [R-37] The assignee of record of the entire interest can revoke the power of attorney of the applicant unless an "irrevocable" right to prosecute the case had been given as in some government owned applications.
 Rule 32.
-Prosecution by assignce.
+Prosecution by assignee.
 The assignee of record of the entire interest in an application for patent is entitled to conduct the prosecution of the application to the exclusion of the inventor.
 See rule 36 in § 402.05.

 A power of attorney by the assignee of the whole interest, if the assignment is recorded in the Office, revokes all powers given by applicant and prior assignees.

-402.08 Application in Interference [R-21]

-While an application is involved in interference, no power of attorney of any kind should be entered in such application by the clerk of the group.
+402.08 Application in Interference [R-21] While an application is involved in interference, no power of attorney of any kind should be entered in such application by the clerk of the group.